dire/blackstone/README.md

 - [ ] Add event table
 - [ ] Add simple description of behaviours
 - [ ] Add enemies from the expansions

-## Ideas
+- [x] Move the D20 to float in bottom when scrolled in mobile
-- [ ] Move the D20 to float in bottom when scrolled in mobile
+- [ ] Throttle the scrollhandler